Bariatric Surgery Process Step By Step

-Your surgical weight loss journey is best started with gathering information and educating yourself on pros and cons of bariatric surgery.
-The first step to surgery at Saint Agnes is attending either our in person or online seminar.
-A lot of additional information on the surgery itself and your life after surgery can be found our website.
-Please write down all your questions so you can further discuss them with your surgeon.
+Your surgical weight loss journey is best started with gathering information and educating yourself on the pros and cons of bariatric surgery.
+The first step to surgery at Ascension Saint Agnes is attending our online seminar.
+A lot of additional information on the surgery itself and your life after surgery can be found on our website.
+Please write down all of your questions so you can further discuss them with your surgeon.

 You may schedule your psychological evaluation at any time before or after surgical consultation at the office.
 If you elect to see psychologist not affiliated with our program, please ask this professional to prepare their evaluation based on requirements for psychological evaluation for bariatric surgery.
 These requirements are included in the Patient Packet or can be found here.